Auckland teal

 The Auckland teal is smaller and rarer than the brown teal of the main islands of New Zealand, a species with which it was once considered conspecific.
 The plumage is all over brown with a hint of green on the neck and a conspicuous white eyering.
 The female is slightly darker than the male.
 The wings are very small and the species has, like the related Campbell teal, lost the power of flight.

 The Auckland teal is mostly crepuscular to nocturnal, preferring to hide from predators (New Zealand falcons and skuas) during the day.
 The species inhabits a variety of habitats with the islands, including tussock fields, mega herb shrubland and coastal waters.
 It is carnivorous for the most part, feeding on marine invertebrates, insects, amphipods and other small Invertebrates.
-Auckland teal are territorial and seldom form flocks.
+Auckland teal are territorial and rarely form flocks.